yvg/yvg.github.io/blog/src/md/stop-human-approval-in-pull-requests-for-better-collaboration.md

 I realise each of these principles could be a blog post on its own, and if time permits, I will explore them in the future.

-For now, I hope I have sparked some curiosity and that you will experiment these ideas with your team.
+For now, I hope I have sparked some curiosity and that you will experiment with these ideas with your team.

 ## Further inspiration